 When Judaism, in all its complexity, meets contemporary art – all media and varieties – there is a spark.
 This is what we look for.
 This is what you experience when you visit Neve Schechter.

 Shira Friedman, Curator, The Schechter Gallery

 I acquired knowledge to help me understand the world I live in – such as the origins of today’s streams in Judaism – learning that we can’t allow Judaism to be ‘owned’ by any one denomination because it belongs to us all and we must stake our claim.

 Moriah Karsagi Aharon, M.A, Contemporary Judaism and Land of Israel, Director of Media and Public Relations, The Schechter Institutes

-In celebration of Purim, we will offer four informative lectures from leaders of the Schechter Institutes on Sunday, February 21, 2021
+In preparation for the celebration of Shavuot, we invite you to watch four informative mini-lectures from leaders of the Schechter Institutes, recorded on Sunday, May 9, 2021.